-Policy F.3400, Coordinated Response Plan, Staff First Responder cards and PREA training curriculum were reviewed.
+Policy F.3400, SOP 5900, Coordinated Response Plan, Staff First Responder cards and PREA training curriculum were reviewed.
 Staff interviews were conducted.

-The agency requires all staff to separate, protect physical evidence and the crime scene, and to report to administration when an allegation of sexual abuse is received.
-All persons interviewed who have contact with inmates could clearly articulate the required steps.
+The agency requires all staff to separate, protect physical evidence that may be present on inmates (victim and alleged perpetrator) and the crime scene, and to report to administration when an allegation of sexual abuse is received.
+All staff interviewed, who have contact with inmates, were able to clearly articulate these required steps.
 It is noted that staff PREA training identifies all staff as first responders.
-All staff during the interviews were able to articulate the required steps, and all produced their First Responder cards which detail the same steps.